 The Size-Change-Termination Page summarizes my research on this method for program termination analysis.

-Following are short descriptions in English of courses that I teach or have taught.
-Students looking for administrative data will find them in the MTA website.
+Following are short descriptions in English of courses that have taught.

 There is nothing as practical as a good theory: Russ Cox's article on regular expression matching